 – To increase mutual understanding between all parties

-– To create an ethos where all are committed to working together for the benefit of each young person.
+– To create an ethos where all are committed to working together for the benefit of each child or young person.

 Whether a complaint is made informally or formally all parties involved should ensure that every effort is made to respect confidentially and ensure that all documentation remains confidential to those parties directly involved in the complaint being investigated.
 Parents/Support Workers/Carers/Social Workers should be assured that making a complaint does not adversely affect the young person.